ideeli/ideeli-statsd/README.md

 ## Namespacing

-When a metric is logged, it is logged in various namespaces determined by the environment; this is in addition to any namepaces added during `configure`.
+When a metric is logged, it is logged in various namespaces determined by the environment; this is in addition to any use-specific namepaces added during `configure`.

+## Configuration

+The default options are to log metrics to `localhost:8125`, log errors to `$stderr` and duplicate metrics in the various environment-specific namespaces as defined by ideeli ops.

+All of these can be adjusted through the `configure` method in the case of the library and the environment variables `STATSD_HOST` and `STATSD_PORT` can be used in the case of the commandline app.